Advice for private landlords

 Although many landlords already have well-managed properties, others may need advice and assistance to enable them to run their business correctly, ensuring they meet their legal obligations.

-More information can be found in the national private rented sector code of practice or on the GOV.UK
+If you’re thinking about renting out your property, more information can be found in the national private rented sector code of practice or on the GOV.UK website

 Fire safety